mrchrisadams/sonniesedge-website/content/talks/dear-developer.md

 <p>Such a simple thing, but offering a lever rather than a rotating knob means that the door becomes usable by people with arthritis, people who have hand or arm amputations, or people with hand/arm injuries.

 <aside class="comp-talk__notes">
-    <p>Blame [Laura Kalbag](https://laurakalbag.com/) for the doorknobs analogy - she orginally came up with it in her book [Accessibility for Everyone](https://abookapart.com/products/accessibility-for-everyone)
+    <p>Blame [Laura Kalbag](https://laurakalbag.com/) for the doorknobs analogy - she originally came up with it in her book [Accessibility for Everyone](https://abookapart.com/products/accessibility-for-everyone)
 </aside>

 </div>